Connect with others who understand.

 Written by Eli Sachse, RN

-Getting good nutrition on a daily basis can be a challenge for anyone.
-For those living with spinal muscular atrophy (SMA), it can be more complicated.
-The good news is that in 2012, the Affordable Care Act mandated that most insurance plans cover consultations and visits with a registered dietitian or nutritionist for those at higher risk of chronic illness.
+Getting good nutrition every day can be a challenge for anyone.
+For people living with spinal muscular atrophy (SMA), it can be even more complicated.
+The good news is that a registered dietitian or a registered dietitian nutritionist can help you get proper nutrition and improve your quality of life.

-Talking with a professional nutrition specialist can be an important step in making sure you thrive while living with SMA.
-If you haven’t had an appointment lately, ask your doctor if you should be referred to a dietitian for a check-up.
+Talking with a dietary specialist about nutrition and health can be an important step in helping you thrive while living with SMA.
+If you haven’t seen a dietitian lately, ask your doctor if you should be referred for a check-up.

 Choosing Softer Foods

-Challenges with swallowing (sometimes called dysphagia) can cause someone to not get adequate nutrition.
+Problems with swallowing can make it harder to get proper nutrition.
 This is especially true for those living with SMA.
-Since SMA is a neuromuscular condition that can cause muscle weakness throughout the body, it can also affect breathing, chewing, and swallowing.
-Someone with SMA might develop a swallowing dysfunction over time, or simply become fatigued during the process of eating, leading to not eating enough.
+Since SMA is a neuromuscular disorder that can cause muscle weakness throughout the body, it can also affect breathing, chewing, and swallowing.
+Some people with SMA may develop a swallowing dysfunction over time, or may become tired during meals, leading to not eating enough.

-Therefore, it is crucial to tell your doctor if you notice new or worsening problems with feeding, chewing, or swallowing, especially if it’s happening alongside weight loss.
+It’s important to tell your doctor if you notice new or worsening problems with feeding, chewing, or swallowing, especially if these changes come with weight loss.

-Your doctor may refer you to a speech-language pathologist (SLP) or an occupational therapist (OT).
-A therapist might recommend eating with easier-to-use utensils, or procedures that can help you get optimal nutrition on a daily basis.
-Your SLP or OT might also suggest you focus on eating foods such as:
+Your doctor may refer you to a speech-language pathologist (SLP), a physical therapist (PT), or an occupational therapist (OT).
+These specialists might recommend utensils, tools, or techniques that make it easier for you to eat so you can get the proper nutrition.
+Your SLP or OT might also suggest adjusting food textures to make swallowing safer and easier, such as:

-• Easy-to-chew foods (any food that is not tough, chewy, stringy, fibrous, or crunchy)
+• Easy-to-chew foods (not tough, chewy, stringy, fibrous, or crunchy)

-• Soft foods (foods that can be cut or broken with the side of a fork, like fish or bananas)
+• Soft foods (foods you can cut with the side of a fork, like fish or bananas)

-• Minced foods (finely chopped foods, like ground hamburger, creamed corn, or rice)
+• Minced foods (finely chopped, such as ground beef, creamed corn, or rice)

-• Pureed foods (thicker liquid foods, from yogurt to very smooth mashed potatoes)
+• Pureed foods (smooth, thick liquids like yogurt or mashed potatoes)

-• Thickened liquids (foods with a “nectar-like” consistency)
+• Thickened liquids (foods with a “nectarlike” consistency, like tomato juice or smoothies)

-Foods that can be difficult to chew and swallow should be avoided by people having difficulty eating.
-These include:
+Some foods can be especially hard to chew or swallow and should be avoided if eating is difficult.
+These might include:

 • Sticky foods like peanut butter or sticky rice

 Choosing softer foods can help make eating and swallowing easier.
-If you are having a tougher time than usual eating, you may want to try switching to foods that are easier to eat while you wait to see a specialist.
+If you are having more trouble than usual, you may want to switch to softer foods while you wait to see a dietary specialist.

-If you are not able to eat food for an entire day, you might need to go to an emergency room or urgent care facility, if your doctor is not immediately available.
-This is because people with SMA cannot tolerate fasting as well as someone with more muscle reserves, especially if they are sick.
+If you aren’t able to eat for an entire day, you may need to go to the emergency room or an urgent care center, if your doctor is not available.
+This is because people with SMA can’t tolerate fasting as well as those with more muscle reserves, especially if they are sick.

-If you have trouble swallowing, it is also important to not lay down flat for 30 minutes to an hour after eating or drinking.
-When laying down after eating or drinking, keep your head elevated between at least 30 or 45 degrees (or more) to help make sure food goes down the right way.
+If you have trouble swallowing, it’s also important to stay upright for 30 minutes to an hour after eating or drinking.
+If you need to lie down after eating or drinking, keep your head raised at least 30 to 45 degrees to help food and liquid go down the right way.

 Choosing Low-Fat Options

-All children, especially those under the age of 2, need a certain minimum fat content in their diets for healthy brain growth.
-This is one reason why it is critical for parents or caregivers to consult closely with a registered dietitian before making major alterations to the diet of someone with SMA.
+Adults have different nutritional requirements than children with SMA.
+Children, especially those under the age of 2, need a certain minimum fat content in their diets for healthy brain growth and other essential functions.
+However, some kids with SMA have trouble digesting fat.
+This is one reason why it’s critical for parents or caregivers to consult closely with a registered dietitian before making major changes to the diet of someone with SMA.

-Some people with SMA may be advised to try a low-fat diet, especially if they are experiencing gastroesophageal reflux disease (GERD).
+Some people with SMA who are experiencing gastroesophageal reflux disease (GERD) may be advised to try a low-fat diet.
 GERD is a chronic condition — reversible in some cases — where stomach acid flows back into the esophagus.
 This condition can cause the sensation of “heartburn.”

 Choosing a Diet Regimen